-I will provide the fund amount the first Saturday of each month, or close to it.
+I will provide the fund amount with the first Saturday of each month, or close to it.

 We are 7% up on our original investment:

-The name Slow Trader refered to my trading style.
-Namely my steadiness in terms of: ‘the tortoise and the hare’.
+The name Slow Trader referred to my trading style.
+Namely my steadiness regarding: ‘the tortoise and the hare’.
 It was not intended to refer to the pace at which the fund will grow.
-I’ve moved from indicator based trading to raw charts and price action trading.
-This is definitely a trading style where the stabilisers have been taken off.
-And, as with that analogy, once we are comfortable without the stabilisers we can achieve so much more.
+I’ve moved from indicator based trading to raw charts and price action trading; this is a trading style where the stabilisers have been taken off.
+And, as with that analogy, once we are comfortable without the stabilisers, we can achieve so much more.

-Above is the 5 minute chart of the EUR USD from yesterday.
+Above is the 5-minute chart of the EUR USD from yesterday.
 As we can see, we took a buy at the blue arrow and sold at the green arrow.
-Actually, we scaled in and scaled out but the result overall is the same.
+We scaled in and scaled out, but the result overall is the same.
 We had done this eleven times over the last couple of days without a loss.
-However, what I’m about to show proves the need to maintain an overall awareness to what is happening in the market.
+However, what I’m about to show proves the need to maintain an overall awareness of what is happening in the market.

 The blue box above is the same chart information as the first chart.
 The reason it looks all squashed up is that of what happened a few minutes later: the announcement of the monthly nonfarm payroll in the USD.
 This significant movement distorts the vertical (y-axis).
 I don’t trade these announcements.
 They are difficult to predict.
 Often moving significantly one way only to reverse.